 This course explores the religious experience of women in medieval Europe and attempts a gendered analysis of the Christian Middle Ages.
 In it, we will examine the religious experience of women in a variety of settings — from household to convent.
 In particular, we will try to understand how and why women came to assume public roles of unprecedented prominence in European religious culture between the 12th century and the 16th, even though the institutional church barred them from the priesthood and religious precepts remained a principal source of the ideology of female inferiority.

 L77 WGSS 49MB Advanced Seminar: Women and Gender in Modern Caribbean History

 This course will highlight women in the "making" of Caribbean history, and it will consider how "men" and "women" were made in the English-speaking Caribbean from emancipation (1838) to the present.
 We will explore women and gender issues within the context of significant political shifts including the transition from slavery to wage and indentured labor, the labor rebellions of the 1930s, the rise of labor unions and political parties, anti-colonial activism, decolonization and nationalism.
-We will also situate the Caribbean within an international context, paying attention to migration, black internationalism and the Third World movement.
-Finally, we will examine the relationship between gendered notions of Caribbean nationhood/s with a view to uncovering how assumptions about family, race, class, sexuality, aesthetics and the body have interacted with wider political processes, and how such assumptions have changed or endured over time.
+The course will also situate the Caribbean within an international context, paying attention to migration, black internationalism and the Third World movement.

 Same as L22 History 49MB